Skip to Content

 Postdoc Alumni

-Mike is interested in the ecology and evolution of how herbivores transition from being friendly, benign natives to damaging crop pests.
+Mike was interested in the ecology and evolution of how herbivores transition from being friendly, benign natives to damaging crop pests.

 Zhen “Daisy” Fu